Isyohan/ProjetM2WeakSignals/README.md

 # ProjetM2_WeakSignals

+## A lot of space problem -> this project is split in different repo
 BLM_Notebook is a notebook using Black Lives Matter dataset (minnesota.csv) where we try to predict the timestamps when a lot of tweets appear

 SG_Notebook is a notebook using a Squid Game dataset (tweets_v8.csv)